thaarruunn/csk-analytics-project/CSK PROJECT/README.md

 ## Data Source

-Ball-by-ball IPL data from [Cricsheet](https://cricsheet.org) in JSON format, covering all CSK matches from 2018 to 2026.
+Ball by ball IPL data from [Cricsheet](https://cricsheet.org) in JSON format, covering all CSK matches from 2018 to 2026.

 ---